Subnodal/subUI/docs/en/reference/com.subnodal.subui.views.md

 ## ▶️ `deselectList`
 `function` · Deselect all items from a list, triggering any event callbacks.

+The deselection will be forced to cancel if the list's `sui-mode` attribute contains the `"nonEmptyChoice"` token.

 **Parameters:**
 * **`element`** (`Node`): The list node to deselect the items in